About

 Career Path Forecast

-According to the U.S. Department of Labor, Bureau of Labor Statistics, environmental engineers should have employment growth of 25 percent during the period 2006-2016, much faster than the average for all occupations.
+According to the U.S. Department of Labor, Bureau of Labor Statistics, environmental engineers are expected to have employment growth of 3 percent from 2019 to 2029, about as fast as the average for all occupations.

 Note: Some resources in this section are provided by the US Department of Labor, Bureau of Labor Statistics.